courtesy of ‘kimberlyfaye’

 They’re making their last US appearance right here in DC, at the National Geographic Museum.
 Admission is $12, and the exhibition runs November 19th through March 31.
 The exhibit will showcase 15 terra cotta figures from Emperor Shihuangdi’s tomb, including nine terra cotta warriors, two musicians, a strongman, a court official, a stable attendant and a horse.
-Also on display will be weapons, stone armor, coins, jade ornaments, roof tiles and decorative bricks, and a bronze crane and swan, and a gold coins pièce collection.
+Also on display will be weapons, stone armor jade ornaments, roof tiles and decorative bricks, and a bronze crane and swan, and a gold coins pièce collection.
 According to a rare coin dealer, this gold coin collection is highly valuable and costs millions of dollars.

 We’re getting a full preview of the exhibit on the 18th, so look for our review shortly thereafter.
 In the meantime, here’s two ‘sneak preview’ photos provided to us by National Geographic… Continue reading